kactusken/firesave/README.md

 **3. Alphabetize all wrestlers -** This functionality will allow you sort all of the wrestlers, regardless of their Promotion and Stable in alphabetical order.
 This includes the built in default wrestlers.

+**4. Automatic assign wrestlers -** This function relys on the stables.csv and wrestlerlist.csv file to automatically assign the wrestlers to the specific stables.
+You can choose between All Wrestlers (ignores current stable) or Retire Only (moves wrestlers just in the Retire list).

+I've gone through and have 1300+ setups already.
+I could use the communities help in adding to the list and having them sort out in to the proper stables.

+Format of stables.csv and current stables:
+"Promotion Short","Promotion Long","Stable Short","Stable Long","Alignment (0=Face,1=Neutral,2=Heel)"

+**NJPW**
+-   Bullet Club
+-   Chaos
+-   GBH
+-   Hunter Club
+-   Los Ingobernable
+-   Main Unit
+-   Suzuki-gun
+-   Taguchi Japan

+**WWE**
+-   205 Live
+-   Legacy
+-   NXT
+-   NXT F
+-   Other
+-   Modern
+-   Modern F
+-   UK

+**ECW**
+-   Roster

+**WCW**
+-   Roster

+**AJPW**
+-   Roster

+**Lucha Underground**
+-   Roster

+**Indy**
+-   Roster

+**TNA**
+-   Roster

+Format of wrestlerlist.csv:
+"Name 1","Name 2","Nickname","Promotion","Stable"

 ## Requirements

 1. This script requires Python 2.7 ([https://www.python.org/download/releases/2.7/](https://www.python.org/download/releases/2.7/ "https://www.python.org/download/releases/2.7/"))